gagolews/clustering-benchmarks/.devel/sphinx/weave/noise-points.md

 care how the algorithm classifies such points.
 After all, most classical algorithms are not equipped with noise point detectors[^footnoisedetect] and they should not be penalised for this.

 Genie discovered four clusters very well (3, 4, 5, 6),
 but failed on the first two (it created a "combined" cluster instead and considered some noise points as a separate point group).

 ::::{important}
-When computing external cluster validity measures, we should omit the noise points whatsoever.
+Once a clustering is obtained, when computing external cluster validity measures, we should omit the noise points whatsoever.
 ::::